UNIVERSITY OF WISCONSIN River Falls

 To seek general education course approval, applicants must complete 2 forms:

 All courses submitted to the General Education Committee must include the current transmittal and course approval forms.
 These are the standard forms used for all course approvals on campus and can be found at the links provided above.
 Departments seeking a General Education designation for a course will also need to complete the appropriate Appendix GE form(s) identifying the following:

-There are three paths that lead to a course being considered by the General Education Committee for inclusion in the new program.
-The appropriate path hinges on the degree of change or development required to enable the course to conform to the new general education requirements.
+There are three paths that lead to a course being considered by the General Education Committee for inclusion in the program.
+The appropriate path hinges on the degree of change or development required to enable the course to conform to the general education requirements.